If you've been diagnosed with cancer, we can help. Sign up for ongoing information and support by email.Sign up now

-A lump in the breast is the most common symptom of breast cancer, but there are others to check for.
+A lump in the breast is the most common symptom of breast cancer, but there are others to look for.

 Breast screening is a way of finding breast cancers early, when a cancer is too small to see or feel.